-- · Work with program Academic Advisor to: - Complete an assessment for placement (Accuplacer or ACT). - Complete Functional Abilities Statement of Understanding form. - Meet to plan your first semester schedule, review your entire plan of study, discuss placement assessment results and complete any additional enrollment requirements.
+- · Work with Academic Advisor to: - Complete an assessment for placement (Accuplacer or ACT). - Complete Functional Abilities Statement of Understanding form. - Meet to plan your first semester schedule, review your entire plan of study, discuss placement assessment results and complete Program To Do's.